 - Pack your bag smart.
 Try to pack your bag or suitcase in a way that makes it easy to retrieve the things you are likely to use during your stay.
 This is especially important if you are checking in late at night and in this case, I would recommend having your sleeping clothes and toiletries ready to grab at the top of your backpack or suitcase.
 Oh and for good etiquette, pack your bag the night before if you have to leave early.

 - Call people out on their bad behaviour.
 If people are having sex in your room or being loud at night when you are trying to sleep, if you feel comfortable to do so, tell them to stop.
 If not, let the hostel receptionist sort them out (in the hostel where there was sex in my room 2 nights in a row and I told the receptionist after the fact, he said that he would’ve kicked them out).
 You don’t have to put up with this behaviour unless you are in a party hostel… then that is a different story.

 - Know your limits introverts!
 My advice as an outgoing-introvert is to mix things up and alternate with other budget options when possible.
 Yes, it is more expensive than staying in a hostel but it will keep you sane.
 (I would never stay in a private room in a hostel as you can generally stay in an apartment or low-cost hotel for cheaper FYI. )

 - Choose the highest rated hostel within your budget and leave reviews for other travellers.
 When selecting your hostel read the comments about the hostel on Hostelworld (or whichever website you are booking through) before booking as it will give you a good idea of what you are getting into and try to get the highest rated hostel.
+I recommend checking that your hostel has lockers and a secure luggage room.
 If you have time, make sure you leave a review of your hostel so future travellers can make the best decision possible.